Independent Thinking . Sound Ideas . Better Schools

 Policy Research with Impact

 Sound ideas, independent thinking and better schools are the priorities for Schoolhouse Consulting and its research arm, Schoolhouse Institute.
-Our independent investigations, policy research, and recommendations exert an impact by tackling vital and emerging policy issues.
+Our independent investigations, policy research, and recommendations do exert an impact by tackling vital and emerging policy issues.

-Pandemic Education Disruption
+Pandemic Education Fallout

-Schoolhouse Director Paul Bennett was one of the first to identify pandemic “learning loss” as a significant impact affecting students during COVID-19 school closures from 2020 to 2021 and in the wake of the disruption.
-He was one invited by CBC-TV’s The National in May 2022 to assess provincial pandemic recovery strategies and his analysis was featured in the initial June 6, 2022 “Learning Curve” national telecast.
-Since then, Dr. Bennett has provided expert analysis on that topic in a succession of news articles, commentaries, television clips and radio interviews
+Dr. Bennett was recognized for his pioneering work identifying pandemic “learning loss” and its significant impact affecting students during and after the COVID-19 school closures from 2020 to 2022.
+He was invited by CBC-TV’s The National in May 2022 to assess provincial pandemic recovery strategies and his analysis was featured in the initial June 6, 2022 “Learning Curve” national telecast.
+Ever since, Dr. Bennett provided expert analysis on that topic in a succession of news articles, commentariestelevision clips and radio interviews.
+He summarized his findings in a featured presentation at researchED Toronto (May 4, 2024)

 School System Reform

-Our latest book, The State of the System: A Reality Check on Canada’s Schools (McGill-Queen’s University Press, September 2020), synthesizes much of the education history and policy research conducted by our Director, Paul W. Bennett, over the past decade.
+Our latest bookThe State of the System: A Reality Check on Canada’s Schools (McGill-Queen’s University Press, September 2020), synthesizes much of the education history and policy research conducted by Dr. Paul Bennett over the previous decade.
 His news commentaries and the February 2018 report, Re-engineering Education, identified critical flaws in local democratic governance and may have influenced the ultimate Nova Scotia decision to eliminate elected boards.
+He was recognized in March 2024 at the World Education Summit as one of the leading “Paradigm Shifters” in the Anglosphere.

-Inclusion and and Reclaiming High Risk Students
+Inclusion and Reclaiming High Risk Students

 Three research reports conducted for the Atlantic Institute for Market Studies (March 2012June 2012 and May 2015) established Dr. Paul Bennett as one of the leading authorities on inclusion, class composition and multi-tiered systems of support.
 A June 2013 study on Nova Scotia’s Schools Plus model of integrated services and its implementation raised concerns about its clarity of objectives, effectiveness and impact on the province’s most challenged and hard to reach children and teens.
 Those commentaries and presentations shaped much of the public policy discourse.